gutardivo/cybersecurity-portfolio/README.md

 # What's in This Portfolio?

-In this GitHub repository, you'll find a collection of projects, write-ups, and resources that reflect my dedication to cybersecurity.
+In this GitHub repository, you'll find a collection of projects, and resources that reflect my dedication to cybersecurity.
 Each project or contribution demonstrates a different facet of my skills and understanding of the field.
 Here's a sneak peek into what you can explore:

 # Projects
 - Bug reports